aws-samples/eks-workshop-developers/website/docs/optimizations/java/optimized-jvm.md

 We have already prepared a Dockerfile with the necessary steps to build and deploy the UnicornStore application with a custom JRE.

-Copy the Dockerfile to the current application folder
+Copy the Dockerfile to the current application folder:

 ```bash showLineNumbers
 cd ~/environment/unicorn-store-spring